 Brew up: Green tea is a fantastic drink in and of itself, but it can also be a boon for hay fever sufferers.
-Research suggests green tea can have an anti-histamine effect, which should help relieve your symptoms – in the short term at least.
+Research suggests green tea can have an anti-histamine effect, serving as an effective hay fever remedy – in the short term at least.

 Camomile also comes recommended and you might want to try using the teabag as a cold compress to sooth those swollen eyes.